 3. The Karolinska Football Injury Cohort (KIC study): This project is an innovative collaboration between epidemiology, medicine, psychology, orthopedics, physiotherapy and naprapathy, composed of research groups at four universities, in order to identify risk factors for overuse and traumatic injuries.
 In an extensive cohort study, 600 young female footballers from Academies and elite football gymnasiums (NIU) in the Stockholm, Göteborg and Malmö will be included.
 Players free from injuries/pain in the hip, back and/or head/neck will be followed prospectively one year regarding incident cases of injuries to the to the hip, back and head/neck.
 Players answer an extensive questionnaire, are screened clinically at baseline and after 6 months, and followed prospectively with weekly web-based questionnaires regarding match and training exposure and new injuries during one year.
 Risk factors and factors of importance for no injury will be identified by comparing exposed and unexposed with an extensive confounding control.

 The project has a unique holistic and multidisciplinary perspective that potentially can answer a long row of research questions, separately for common but unexplored risk factors and pain sights.
 This will contribute considerably to the research area.
-The project is located at the Musculoskeletal & Sports Injury Epidemiology Center, and is performed in collaboration with Associate Professors Markus Waldén (Orthopedics and Sports Medicine) and Martin Hägglund (Physiotherapy and sports medicine) at Linköping University, Professor Urban Johnson (Sports psychology) at Halmstad University and PhD Ulrika Tranaeus (Naprapathy, Sports psychology) at The Swedish School of Sport and Health Sciences (GIH).
-It is partly funded by KI, Naprapathögskolan and the Swedish Naprapathic Association.
+The project is located at the Musculoskeletal & Sports Injury Epidemiology Center, and is performed in collaboration with Linköping University, Halmstad University, The Swedish School of Sport and Health Sciences (GIH) and the Scandinavian College of Naprapathic Manual Medicine.
+It is partly funded by Swedish and Norwegian Naprapathic Associations.